 - Submit a current resume or curriculum vitae.

 International students must submit official transcripts (in English) with an official evaluation of those transcripts by a foreign credentials evaluation agency and proof of English proficiency.
 To see requirements, go to Center for International Education.
-International students must also possess an unencumbered license as an R.N. in Illinois or be eligible to obtain one prior to admission.
 If you have any questions, contact Millilkin’s School of Nursing Department prior to submitting an application.

 Master's Entry into Nursing Practice